qibolun/DryVR_0.2/docs/source/dryvr's_language.rst

       "unsafeSet":@[mode name]:[unsafe region]
       "timeHorizon":[Time bound for the verification]
-      "directory": directory of the folder which contains the simulator for black-box system }
+      "directory": directory of the folder which contains the simulator for black-box system "bloatingMethod": specify the bloating method, which can be either "PW" or "GLOBAL" # This is optional, if you don't have this field in input file, DryVR will use GLOBAL as default bloating method.
+      "kvalue": specify the k-value that used by piecewise bloating method # This field must be specified if you choose the bloatingMethod to "PW"
+    }

+Some fields are optional in DryVR's input langauge such as resets, initialMode, bloatingMethod and kvalue under some conditions.
+Please read the comment.

 Example input for the Automatic Emergency Braking System ::